 The Bank's principal activities include granting housing loans to Bahrain nationals as directed by the Ministry of Housing ("MOH"), developing / construction projects within the Kingdom of Bahrain.
 Further, the Bank also acts as an administrator for the MOH in respect of housing facilities and certain property related activities.
 As an administrator, it enters into various transactions in the ordinary course of business related to housing loans, rents and mortgage repayments and property administration.
 The Bank receives funds from the Ministry of Finance ("MOF") based on annual budgetary allocations for housing loans.
-However, no funds were allocated since 2017.
 The Bank also records certain transactions based on instructions from the MOH and the MOF and decisions taken by the Government of the Kingdom of Bahrain.

-The consolidated financial statements include results of the Bank and its subsidiaries (together The" Group") and these were approved by the Board of Directors on 23 February 2021.
+The consolidated financial statements include results of the Bank and its subsidiaries (together The" Group") and these were approved by the Board of Directors on 27 February 2022.